Leir of Britain: Abdication

 Leir was said to have been the end of Brutus of Troy's male line of descent, siring three daughters: Goneril, Regan, and Cordelia.
 As he neared his death, he divided his kingdom among them.
 Goneril and Regan flattered their father and, at the advice of Leir's nobles, were married off to the Dukes of Albany and Cornwall, respectively.
-Cordelia, despite being her father's favourite, refused to flatter the king, feeling that she should not need to make special assurances of her love, and was given no land to rule.
+Cordelia, despite being her father's favourite, refused to flatter him, feeling that she should not need to make special assurances of her love, and was given no land to rule.
 King Aganippus of the Franks courted and married Cordelia, despite Leir's refusal to pay a dowry.
 Leir then gave Goneril and Regan half his kingdom, planning to bequeath them the remainder at his death; instead, his sons-in-law rebelled and seized the whole of it.
 Duke Maglaurus of Albany, Goneril's husband, maintained Leir with a retinue of 60 knights, but his wife reduced this by half after two years.
 Leir then fled to Regan, who reduced his entourage to only five men.
 Returning to Albany and pleading with Goneril, Leir was left with a single knight for protection.

 Restoration

-At this point, Leir feared both his older daughters and fled to France.
+At this point, Leir feared both his elder daughters and fled to France.
 He sent Cordelia a messenger when he was outside her court at Karitia.
 She had him bathed, royally clothed, and assigned a fittingly large band of retainers.
 He was then officially received by the king and made regent of France, with the Frankish nobles vowing to restore him to his former glory.
-Leir, Cordelia, and her husband invaded Britain and successfully overthrew his other daughters and sons-in-law.
+Leir, Cordelia, and her husband invaded Britain and overthrew his other daughters and sons-in-law.
 Leir ruled three years and then died.
 Cordelia succeeded him and buried him in an underground shrine to the god Janus beneath the River Soar near Leicester—allegedly the current site of the city's Jewry Wall.
 An annual feast was held nearby in his honour.